 The Secret is Attachment

-I'm convinced the answer to everything comes back to the message Jesus shared with His disciples in John 15.
-They just finished the last supper and were on their way to the garden where Jesus would soon be arrested.
-Entering the Kidron Valley, Jesus noticed the vineyard and stopped to teach his message of abiding.
+Jesus and his crew had just finished the last supper and were on their way to the garden where Jesus would soon be arrested.
+As they entered the Kidron Valley, Jesus noticed the vineyard and stopped to teach his disciples an important message on abiding.
 He pulled His family close and spoke as though it might be His last chance, “I am the true vine, and my Father is the gardener.
 He cuts off every branch in me that bears no fruit, while every branch that does bear fruit he prunes so that it will be even more fruitful.
 You are already clean because of the word I have spoken to you.
 Remain in me, as I also remain in you.
 No branch can bear fruit by itself; it must remain in the vine.
 Neither can you bear fruit unless you remain in me.
 I am the vine; you are the branches.
 If you remain in me and I in you, you will bear much fruit; apart from me you can do nothing.
 If you do not remain in me, you are like a branch that is thrown away and withers; such branches are picked up, thrown into the fire and burned.
 If you remain in me and my words remain in you, ask whatever you wish, and it will be done for you.
 This is to my Father’s glory, that you bear much fruit, showing yourselves to be my disciples,” (John 15:1-8, NIV.)

 Break this down with me before we go deeper.